marvin743/defenderxdr/CalculateTableSizeMDXDR.md

 - [Microsoft Sentinel data lake is now generally available (Blog)](https://techcommunity.microsoft.com/blog/microsoft-security-blog/microsoft-sentinel-data-lake-is-now-generally-available/4456342)

 ## Defender XDR
+> **WARNING: This query will definitely hit the quota of Advanced Hunting.** Because it calculates the size of every single row over a full 30-day period, it consumes significant CPU resources.
+You may need to reduce the timeframe (e.g., to 1 or 7 days) and extrapolate the results to avoid being temporarily blocked.
 ```KQL
 // Define the base data once to save performance
 let LogData = union withsource=TableName